amit-jaggi/portfolio/README.md

 # Personal Portfolio website built in React

-This was a website built to showcase my technical skills, web design skills.
+This website is built to showcase my technical skills, web design skills.

 ## Project timeline and technologies used